pedromateo/openhmitester/README.md

-**July, the 1st -> OHT is now cross-platform and works both in Windows and Linux.
+**July, the 1st -> OHT is now cross-platform and works both in Linux (automatic preload) and Windows (using manual preload).
 There is one feature to implement: make "preload" to work in Windows.
 If you want to contribute, just email me or continue reading:**

 - *TODO*: Do the preload automatically in Windows.
 While in linux it is implemented using the LD_PRELOAD environment variable, in windows I found several options:

   - Option 1: Use registry keys.
-The problem is that security in Windows will not allow us to do it.
+The problem is that security in most recent Windows versions do not allow us to do it.
 You can read this: https://en.wikipedia.org/wiki/DLL_injection

   - Option 2: Create an application launcher (AppL) to launch the application under testing (AUT).
 The process would be as follows:
      1. The HMI Tester starts recording a test case, thus the AUT must be launched and the PreloadLibrary loaded into it.